Bitcoin miner virus : How to detect and remove it on a Mac?

 - Download CleanMyMac X and install it.

-- Launch CleanMyMac and choose the Malware Removal tool.
+- Launch CleanMyMac X and choose the Malware Removal in the sidebar.

 - Press Scan.